-Year Two of the course will build upon the solid foundations you will have laid down in Year One.
-You’ll undertake a selection of core modules from streams 1-5 which will extend your learning and allow you to reach deeper into areas of computer science.
-In addition, two further streams will be introduced: you will begin to study Intelligent Systems and undertake a group Engineering project.
-This deeper study will allow you to develop your interests which you will then begin to focus on in Year Three.
+Year 2 of the course will build upon the solid foundations you will have laid down in Year 1.
+You’ll take modules from streams 1 to 5 to deepen your learning and start on two further streams studying intelligent systems and undertake a group engineering project.
+You should develop your interests which you will then begin to focus on in Year 3.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.